 Thanks to more recent softer rules, some competitors still own and use Group B cars in vintage/retro racing, rallycross, and hill climb events.

-Some national rally series have also since relaxed the rules for their “Open” classes which now allows use of Group B cars (and replicas thereof) in actual competitive rallies, although the cars have to run an inlet restrictor which effectively chokes their power down to the 300~400 HP range.
+Some national rally series have also since relaxed the rules for their “Open” and vintage / historic classes which now allows use of Group B cars (and replicas thereof) in actual competitive rallies, although the cars have to run a turbo inlet restrictor which effectively chokes their power down to the 300~400 HP range.
 This makes them hardly competitive versus the more modern and much easier to drive rally cars.
 However, it is a delight for the fans of the period.

 A FINAL THOUGHT